AveryS00/song-link-bot/README.md

 TODO: Enhance error handling to include queuing up commands when rate-limited, abstract out shared error handling code
 TODO: Take another look at caching system
 TODO: Proper testing environment which uses secondary bot instead of primary
+TODO: Save config at regular intervals, centralize the handling of it
 ```

 Please submit any and all issues that you find through GitHub.
 I am particularly interested in error messages that show up on client side.